swiss-ai-center/a-guide-to-mlops/docs/concept.md

 ## What is MLOps?

-MLOps, short for _Machine Learning Operations_, is the set of practices that turns a machine learning experiment into a system that can be reproduced, deployed, monitored, and improved over time.
+MLOps (Machine Learning Operations) is the set of practices that turns a machine learning experiment into a system that can be reproduced, deployed, monitored, and improved over time.

 It sits at the intersection of machine learning, DevOps, and data engineering:

 ![MLOps Venn diagram](assets/images/mlops-venn-diagram.svg){ align=center }

-MLOps draws on the practices of these three fields.
-It applies version control, automated testing, continuous integration, and continuous deployment to machine learning.
-A model becomes the result of a pipeline that versions code, data, parameters, and environment so anyone can recreate its outputs.
-Teams can then share experiments, deploy confidently, monitor performance, and retrain when production data drifts.
+MLOps applies version control, automated testing, continuous integration, and continuous deployment to machine learning.
+The goal is a reproducible pipeline around the model that lets teams share experiments, deploy confidently, monitor performance, and retrain when production data drifts.

 ## The scope of an ML system